nikunjsanghai/Introduction_to_Programming_Cplusplus/Week1/Questions.md

 sum_of_digits=6;
 reverse=321;
 ```
-Question 2: Enter a mutiple of 3 between 3 and 9.
+Question 2: Enter a mutiple of 3.
 Enter an integer which has the number of digits corresponding to the number of digits.
 Split the number in three equal parts.
 Do not use if statement.
 ```
 //valid input:
 cin>>a;//6 entered